siamakn/temp_tutorial_16/docs/T16_7/T16_7_create_custom_eln_templates.md

     ```

 ??? info "3.
-Sections can inherit structure and definition from NOMAD's `base_sections` or other sections within the same schema."
+Sections can inherit structure and definition from NOMAD's `base_sections` or other sections."
     When inheriting from a NOMAD base section, use the `base_sections` keyword and list the desired base sections you would like to inherit from.
-This can be given in a python list, or subsequent indented lines starting with a dash, `-`.
-For inheriting from sections within the same schema, look XYZ example.
+The keyword `base_sections` additionally allows you to also inherit from other sections (e.g., within the same schema or even a section that have been published in NOMAD, see [schema package references in NOMAD Documentation](https://nomad-lab.eu/prod/v1/docs/howto/customization/basics.html#schema-package-references){:target="_blank"}.
+Inherited sections can be given in a python list, or subsequent indented lines starting with a dash, `-`.

     NOMAD syntax is:
     ```yaml